 Inside the transmission is a number of sensors for reading the position of various internal components.
 They do so by picking up readings from little magnets, but those magnets can get covered in tiny bits of metal that gets into the oil.

-Now, don’t panic, the tiny metal filings are not a problem—that’s just regular wear and tear—but the build up of this debris interferes with the sensors and confuses the control module.
+Now, don’t panic, the tiny metal filings are not a problem—that’s just regular wear and tear—but the build-up of this debris interferes with the sensors and confuses the control module.

 In short, the sensors and magnets will need cleaning.

-It’s sometimes possible to clean them off without removing the transmission, by removing the plastic sump and valve body, but if there is a lot debris in the transmission, it may need stripping down completely.
+It’s sometimes possible to clean them off without removing the transmission, by removing the plastic sump and valve body, but if there is a lot of debris in the transmission, it may need stripping down completely.

 Keeping on top of oil/filter changes should prevent this problem from occurring in the first place, however.

 Servicing a Powershift Transmission